bonasome/bonaso_data_web/docs/e2eTests.md

 # End to End/Integration Test Structure

+**!!Please Note!!**
+Due to recent system changes as well as internal tranisitions, e2e tests are currently not entirely operational!

 End to end/integration tests are run via playwright.
 Uses a local test db (*bonaso_test_db*).

 Run